-The PALM scheme is a demand-driven program that allows Australian employers to hire workers from 9 Pacific islands and Timor-Leste when there are not enough local workers available.
+The Pacific Australia Labour Mobility (PALM) scheme is a demand-driven program that allows Australian employers to hire workers from 9 Pacific islands and Timor-Leste when there are not enough local workers available.

-An important part of the PALM scheme recruitment process is demonstrating you can provide adequate support and appropriate living and working conditions for your workers.
+An important part of the PALM scheme recruitment process is demonstrating you can provide adequate support and appropriate living and working conditions for workers.

-PLS and SWP worker recruitment: Step by step
+PALM scheme worker recruitment: Step by step